What you'll need to know...

 By far and away the biggest natural hazard to face increasingly vulnerable populations is flooding.
 You should understand that this is due to a number of processes such as increased population pressure, rapid urban growth, deforestation, climate change and channel modifications (synthesis approach!).
 So how can flood prediction technology be taken seriously if there is uncertainty over the validity of climate modelling with governments around the world (power) under pressure to find a solution?

 Types of uncertainty “there are known knowns; there are things we know we know.
-We also know there are known unknowns; that is to say we know there are some things we do not there are some things we do not know.
+We also know there are known unknowns; that is to say we know there are some things we do not know.
 But there are also unknown unknowns - the ones we don't know we don't know.“

 Donald Rumsfeld, US Defence Secretary 2001-2006